 - Verification of Enrollment Letter (provided by your home school).
 This must state that you are a current student and when you are expected to graduate.
 Usually the registrar’s office will provide this official letter with their seal (2 copies).
 If you are attending our Post-Baccalaureate Program, you may submit a photocopy of your undergraduate diploma instead of the Verification of Enrollment letter.

 - Notarized photocopy of your Student ID and your Driver’s License (this provides proof of the consulate's jurisdiction)

 - Proof of insurance coverage required by the Italian Consulate, OR Two Notarized copies of the Affidavit of Insurance (see the Admitted Students section of this website) if accepted by your jurisdictional consulate.

 - Official transcript from your home university (only for the New York Italian Consulate).

 - Proof of Financial means.
 The person who signs the support statement must submit proof of adequate means by providing two letters from his/her bank.
 The Italian government requests that students have access to at least $1,000 per month.
-These letters should be notarized as well. (see bank letter example in the Downloads section of this website).
+These letters should be notarized as well. (see bank letter example in the Admitted Students section of this website).